-7.1 In the event the Company becomes aware of a Related Party Transaction with a Related Party that has not been approved under this Policy prior to its consummation, the matter shall be reviewed by the Audit Committee.
+- 7.1 In the event the Company becomes aware of a Related Party Transaction with a Related Party that has not been approved under this Policy prior to its consummation, the matter shall be reviewed by the Audit Committee.
 The Audit Committee shall consider all of the relevant facts and circumstances and evaluate all options available to the Company, including ratification, revision or termination of the Related Party Transaction.
-The Audit Committee shall also examine the facts and circumstances pertaining to the failure of reporting such Related Party Transaction to the Audit Committee under this Policy, and shall take any such action it deems appropriate.
+The Audit Committee shall also examine the facts and circumstances pertaining to the failure of reporting such Related Party Transaction to the Audit Committee under this Policy and shall take any such action it deems appropriate. - 7.2 The members of the Audit Committee may ratify the Related Party Transactions subject to conditions mentioned in Regulation 23(2)(f) of the SEBI LODR.